 **Step 3: Input Item Details**

 Enter the item details into the packing slip generator.
-Some generators may offer templates or forms where you can fill in the information.
+Some generators may offer templates or forms for filling in the information.

 **Step 4: Add Shipping Information**